OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Antenna mixing.
 In antenna mix mode multiple antennas can be selected simultanoiusly.
 * Thunderstorm mode.
 In thunderstorm mode all antennas are grounded.
 * Admin can lock/unlock antenna switching from admin panel
-* Admin can disallow antenna mixing from admin panel
+* Admin can enable/disable antenna mixing from admin panel
 * Antenna switching can be scheluded using Beaglebone's crontab.
 See readme.crontab

 ## Required hardware